 C. MAXIMUM AND MINIMUM AWARD SIZE

 The award size will depend on the number of meritorious applications and the availability of appropriated funds.

-The ceiling and floor described in this FOA represent the expected range of award sizes.
+The table below indicates the expected range of award sizes.
+Applicants should request sufficient funding to achieve their proposed results.